-This year alone, tens of thousands of Americans will be diagnosed with oral cancer, a life-threatening disease when left untreated.
-Nearly 10 thousand of those who are diagnosed will die.
+This year alone, tens of thousands of Americans will be diagnosed with oral cancer, which, when left untreated, can become life-threatening.
 For Dr. Wayne Myles, his priority is providing his patients with high-quality preventive care, because their overall wellbeing is his number one priority.
 That’s why he provides thorough oral cancer screenings during each of his patient’s routine checkups and cleanings in his Reston, VA office.

 What is Oral Cancer?

 Oral cancer refers to any cancer that forms in or around the mouth and can include:

 - Oral tissues

 - The roof of the mouth

 An oral cancer screening is quick and painless.
 Most patients don’t even notice that they get one during their routine checkups and cleanings.
 When you visit our office, you’ll be greeted by one of our friendly dental professionals and taken back to a treatment room.

 Dr. Myles will go over your health history and ask you whether any of your family members have had oral cancer.
 He’ll conduct a thorough visual examination of your mouth, including your throat, in search of any abnormalities or common signs of the disease such as oral sores that won’t heal or red and white patches.
 He’ll also feel your jaw, neck, and mouth to check for any suspicious lumps.

 Who is at Risk of Developing Oral Cancer?

 Certain habits and health conditions can increase your risk of developing oral cancer, which is why it’s especially important to visit Dr. Myles for routine screenings if you: